 Upcoming Introductory Courses

-Below are the universities currently enrolled in the NextGen Initiative and who’s students are receiving FREE SCC Membership for their first year.
-Students outside of these universities may join the SCC with dues of $37.50.
-If you would like your university added to the list and receive free membership for your first year, please follow the instructions detailed here.
+There are 111 universities currently enrolled in the NextGen Initiative, who’s students have or are receiving FREE SCC Membership for their first year.
+If you would like your university added to the list and receive free membership for your first year, please complete a membership application here.

-Before a career in this industry you’ll need the right formal training.
-If you are interested in learning the technical information of cosmetic science but not sure where to begin, click here for a list of schools offering Cosmetic Science programs and online courses.
+Before starting a career in the cosmetics and personal care industry, you’ll need the right formal training.
+If you are interested in learning the technical information of cosmetic science but not sure where to begin, CLICK HERE for a list of schools offering Cosmetic Science programs and online courses.